How to ensure optimum performance of miniature DPA mics for wireless

-A bodyworn wireless microphone is a combination of a small wired microphone and a bodypack transmitter (TX).
+A bodyworn wireless microphone combines a small, wired microphone and a bodypack transmitter (TX).
 It is important to connect them correctly to ensure you capture the best sound.

 Figure 1.
 Bodyworn wireless microphone.